kub-berlin/formularprojekt/README.md

 You can now position the string either by clicking in the left column (click sets the top left corner, ctrl-click sets the bottom right corner of the first line).
 You can also tweak the value by using the input fields in the right column.
-These are: x1, x2, width, y1, y2, fontsize.
+These are: x1, x2, width, y1, y2, fontsize, alignment.

 You can also click "update" in the top bar to reset the data to the latest version on the server.
 This is useful in two cases: